 - Interpretive focus

-- Wonderful, rich texts and objects of inquiry
+- Rich, thought-provoking texts and objects of inquiry

-The more you and your students include and practice these elements in your classroom routine, the more every learner benefits—as does the whole community, now and in the future.
+The more regularly you include these elements in your classroom routine, the more every learner will benefit—as will the whole community, now and in the future.

-You can follow these five guidelines to achieve more inclusivity in your classroom with or without implementing Junior Great Books programs.
+You can use these five guidelines to increase your classroom’s inclusivity with or without implementing Junior Great Books programs.
 But to better understand these practices and why they work so well, we recommend two interactive webinars that we offer regularly and for which you can register at any time:

 Intentionally focus on listening, and work to improve the quality of your own and your students’ listening skills.
 Really listening, at many levels, is at the core of being inclusive.
-Recognize that these are lifelong skills, so you are guiding practice sessions over time, not just flipping a switch.
+Keep in mind that these are lifelong skills, so you are guiding practice sessions over time and progress will be incremental.

-- Track participation in discussions, and invite those who haven’t yet spoken into the conversation; be sure to make note of times when students were listening, as well as speaking.
+- Track participation in discussions, and invite students who haven’t yet spoken into the conversation.
+Be sure to note when students are listening to others, as well as times when they are speaking.